 Broadway Bound Kids is a transformative and inclusive community that inspires young lives through the performing arts.

-Broadway Bound Kids is committed to the ongoing work of being an anti-racist organization.
+Broadway Bound Kids is committed to the ongoing work of upholding Diversity, Equity, Inclusion, Access and Justice.
 Fostering an environment of belonging and inclusion drives our organizational culture, and our board, staff, and teaching artists are committed to living those values.
 We vow to be better allies for the diverse populations we serve and to constantly challenge ourselves to dismantle systemic injustice within our sphere.
 We will create safe and inclusive spaces that encourage empathy and belonging, practice trauma-informed education, bring down barriers of access, and amplify the voices of students and artists who have been marginalized.
-This involves ongoing assessment and refinement of practices, policies and procedures and specific short and long term actionable steps towards racial justice that are built into our strategic plan.
+This involves ongoing assessment and refinement of practices, policies and procedures and specific short and long term actionable steps towards upholding DEIAJ, and these goals are built into our strategic plan.
 We begin this work by addressing the following areas:

 Administration: hiring staff and teaching artists who are representative of the diverse communities we serve, listening to those voices and ensuring that they have agency at the table

-Outreach: Creating more opportunities to reach and engage BIPOC students
+Outreach: Creating more opportunities to reach and engage BIPOC students, and students that identify with other marginalized communities.

-Curriculum: Centering voices of color in the resources used for teaching and ensuring that those resources are taught with integrity and truth derived from the point of view of people of color
+Curriculum: Centering voices of color, queer voices, and voices from other marginalized communities in the resources used for teaching and ensuring that those resources are taught with integrity, derived from the point of view of people representing those identities.

 Professional Development: prioritizing training for teaching artists and staff that address racial inequity and social injustice in the classroom AND within our organization.